|Elliott Sound Products||Small Power Supplies|

 There are many other 'what if' possibilities that I urge you to explore, any one of which could result in the chassis becoming live, resulting in death or injury.
 Remember that it doesn't matter how unlikely a given scenario may seem to be, it will happen somewhere, sometime, if there are enough devices using the technique available.
 A one in a million chance becomes a certainty if there are a million users.

-Because of the extreme danger posed by the circuit scheme, I contacted Microchip's technical support group with the following information (both messages are verbatim, including errors, grammatical mistakes, spelling, etc.) ...
+Because of the extreme danger posed by the circuit scheme, I contacted Microchip's technical support group in 2008 with the following information (both messages are verbatim, including errors, grammatical mistakes, spelling, etc.) ...

 I strongly recommend that the app note TB0008 be withdrawn before someone kills themselves with it.
 I cannot believe that you actually published this circuit without so much as a single warning that it is potentially lethal.

 While similar circuits have been used for many years, no-one ever has thought to tie the neutral to earth, and where used, such circuits are always intended to be totally isolated from contact by any person.

 To say that I am shocked by the circuit is both a terrible pun and a gross understatement.
 Please remove it - someone will think it's a good idea, and will kill themselves or someone else if it is ever constructed as shown.

 A few days later, the following was received (with no name or direct contact details).
 That the response is unsatisfactory is to put it very mildly.
 This was Microchip's "proposed resolution" (again, the text is verbatim).